Kévin Constant

 Kévin Constant (born 10 May 1987) is a former professional footballer who played as a midfielder or left back.
+Born in France, he played for the Guinea national team.

 Having come through the Toulouse youth system, he left for LB Châteauroux in 2008.
 He moved to Italy in 2010 playing for Chievo, Genoa, and Milan.
 Following a stint at Trabzonspor in Turkey, he returned to Italy's Bologna in 2016 before joining FC Sion in Switzerland in 2017.
 In 2019, he was contracted to Iranian club Tractor but never played for the club.
-At international level, he made 24 appearances scoring 4 goals with the Guinea national team.

 Club career

 Toulouse

 Constant progressed through the ranks of the reserves.
 In 2006, he was promoted to Toulouse's first-team squad.

 Châteauroux

 In 2008, Constant moved to Ligue 2 side LB Châteauroux.

 Chievo

 In September 2010, Constant was signed by Italian club Chievo on a loan deal, ultimately made permanent in June 2011.

 Genoa

 On 1 July 2011, Constant made a move to Genoa for €5.6 million cash, with Francesco Acerbi (tagged for €2 million) and Ivan Fatić (tagged for €200,000) moving the other way to Chievo.
 Genoa, however, bought Acerbi outright from Reggina for €2.2 million, which would make Constant worth €8 million.